EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/overview-of-energyassets.md

 * Valve: Represents a valve to control water flow.
 * GasNetwork: Represents a gas network.
 * GConnection: Represents the connection to a gas network (including the gas meter).
+* EnergyNetwork: Represents an (abstract) energy network (for describing energy balance).

 New transport assets will be added in future.